Scottish Graduate School of Social Science

 January 2026 onwards

-For a successful mentoring relationship, the total time commitment for the programmes is anticipated to be around eight hours.
+The total time commitment for the programmes is anticipated to be around eight hours.
 Core activities will entail:

 • Mentoring launch event, which brings all mentors and mentees together in person (2 hours)